-- Did you know that the eggshells are good for your dog’s teeth and bones?
+- Did you know eggshells are good for your dog's teeth and bones?
 Grind up the shells and place it into their food.

 - The best way for dogs to absorb the nutrition from eggs is by cooking them.
 Either boiling or sauteing them.
 Feeding raw eggs can inhibit digestion and cause biotin deficiency.

-- Eggs should only be feed twice a week.
+- Eggs should only be fed twice a week.
 Some suggest that organic eggs are best and by boiling the eggs before feeding you can sterilize them.

 Green beans are full of important vitamins and minerals and fiber and low in calories.
 Dogs should enjoy green Beans plain.
 No spices.